isomerpages/nlb-eyeonasia/_india-know-overview/india-a-profile.md

 ### **Introduction**

-India is made up of 29 states and seven Union Territories.
+India is made up of 28 states and eight Union Territories.
 The country’s boundaries extend from the Himalayan mountain ranges to the tropical rainforests in the south.
 It is bounded by the Bay of Bengal to the east, the Arabian Sea to the west, and the Indian Ocean to the south.
 It shares a border with Pakistan and Afghanistan at the northwest.
 China, Bhutan and Nepal at the north; Myanmar at the east; and Bangladesh at the east of the state of West Bengal.
-Sri Lanka is separated from India by the Palk Strait and the Gulf of Mannar.[^11]
+Sri Lanka is separated from India by the Palk Strait and the Gulf of Mannar.[^10]

 ### **Demographic profile**